 - When normalizing the signature base string, the ‘?’ separating the url from the parameters (if you’re using GET) is replaced with a ‘&’.

-- If you are using POST instead of GET, make sure that the HTTP method string is POST when normalizing the signture base string.
+- If you are using POST instead of GET, make sure that the HTTP method string is POST when normalizing the signature base string.

-- Make sure that you are using the token secret that goes with the correct token.
+- Make sure that you are using the token secret that corresponds with the correct token.

 - When debugging, output what you are actually passing to and receiving from the server.
 Try capturing the actual data that is leaving your machine.
-If you are testing a web application in Firefox, the Live HTTP Header plugin is great for this.
+If you are testing in Firefox, for example, the Live HTTP Header plugin is great for this.